scrapy/scrapy/docs/topics/request-response.rst

    :class:`~scrapy.settings.Settings` object.
 It must return a new instance of the request fingerprinter.

+.. currentmodule:: scrapy.http

-The ``fingerprint`` method of the default request fingerprinter, :class:`scrapy.utils.request.RequestFingerprinter`, uses :func:`scrapy.utils.request.fingerprint` with its default parameters.
-For some common use cases you can use :func:`~scrapy.utils.request.fingerprint` as well in your ``fingerprint`` method implementation:
+The :meth:`fingerprint` method of the default request fingerprinter, :class:`scrapy.utils.request.RequestFingerprinter`, uses :func:`scrapy.utils.request.fingerprint` with its default parameters.
+For some common use cases you can use :func:`scrapy.utils.request.fingerprint` as well in your :meth:`fingerprint` method implementation:

 .. autofunction:: scrapy.utils.request.fingerprint